keerthana99/PySpark_Assignment_Group-6/README.md

 # PySpark_Assignment_Group-6

-The dataset used for the assignment is Entertainment- movie.ipynb.
+The dataset used for the assignment is [Entertainment- movie.ipynb]()

 Entertainment is the pyspark code implemented in Jupyter Notebook